sina-shafiezadeh/tools-instructions/gcloud-jupyter.md

 ---
 ## 8. Troubleshooting: <a name="section-8"></a>

 8.1.
-It seems that there can be integration issues when installing packages using both 'pip' and 'conda'.
+Apparently, there are integration issues when installing different packages using both 'pip' and 'conda'.
 To ensure smooth compatibility, it is advisable to install all the necessary Python packages using the 'conda' command.

 8.2.
 When installing 'Torchvision', it is important to specify the version during the installation process.
 Failure to do so may result in an incompatible version of PyTorch being installed, causing issues with the CUDA version.